Skip to main content

 • Make sure that the reason for the list is clear.
 Introduce the list with a complete sentence, a sentence fragment with a colon, or a heading.

-• Lists should have between two and seven entries.
+• Any list, including nested lists, should have between two and seven entries.
 In general, the shorter the info in each entry, the more entries you can add while keeping the list scannable.
+If a list has multiple entries that contain nested lists, consider using sections or block titles to divide the entire thing into more consumable chunks.

 • List entries should be as scannable as possible.
 Avoid blocks of text that get in the way of keeping list entries scannable.